fcg3232/SDBackendAPI/README.md

-# SecondarDAO APIs as of 2/6/24
+# SecondaryDAO APIs as of 2/6/24 for website, non-frontend